JhonJhin/hello-world/README.md

-# hello-world
-Primeiro Repository

-'I am a computer student and I believe that GitHub makes it easy for me to contact different types of programmers, which is, of course, great for the professional and personal growth I seek.
-Here below, I passed 'hello world!' into a 'print (value)' function, using the Python language, to display a String."

-print(".Hello World!")
-print("..Hi!")
+# Some exercises I did using the Python language, I accepted suggestions in order to develop the code.
+Thank you!